a4lamber/airbnb-fullmoon-sentiment-analysis/notes/project_notes.md

 | 2 | Adds new records to the dimension table to reflect changes over time | Historical data is important |
 | 3 | Adds new columns to the dimension table to reflect changes over time | Only a subset of historical data is important |

+Whether the historical data would be important is totally dependent on the business logics.
+Let's say for the airbnb project.

+Let's start with an example:
+- `SCD 1`:

 # 6 dbt